AlfAinTech/Data-Science/README.md

 # Data-Science
 This is the sample project of data classification, it perfomes following actions:
-1. Reads Database
+1. Trains data.
-2. Takes user input for empty records.
-3. Corrects mis-spelled recrods in database through the help of dictionary.
+2. Classify the data on the basis of training data